jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 Solid currently describes only a single interface type, @ldp.

 The idea of @ldp is to map a simple, document oriented file structure to a linked data interface over @http.
-The interface allows simple server implementation and limited computational overload for servers.
+The interface allows for a simple server implementation and limited computational overload for servers.
-This means that all required intelligence comes from the client.
+This means that all required intelligence comes from the client.#IRT("Not really all intelligence though.
+I'd say instead we need client-side logic to take up part of the search effort.
+Also make sure to explain why this search is difficult with LDP.")
-To relieve application developers from needing to write complex software to communicate with these pods, we use packages.
-These help developers though a linked data querying @api, commonly called a query engine.
+To relieve application developers from needing to write complex software to communicate with these pods, we use packages #IRT("we require an abstraction layer to shield the developer from complexities?").
+These help developers though a linked data querying @api, commonly called a query engine. #IRT("This sentence needs rephrasing")

-These query engines already allow developers to query pods efficiently.
-Through a technique called link traversal querying, a developer can give the root path of a Solid pod and query the whole pod.
+These query engines already allow developers to query pods efficiently.#IRT("Not sure about it being efficient yet :-)") Through a technique called link traversal querying, a developer can give the root path of a Solid pod and query the whole pod.
 Speed-ups can be gained by incorporation the structure of the pod in the query evaluation~@bib:taelman-structure-assumptions.
 This structure can be described through different vocabularies, examples include, Type Index~@bib:type-index, Shape Trees~@bib:shape-tree, @void~@bib:void, @tree~@bib:tree, and @ldes~@bib:ldes.